 Once your walls are up and your carpeting is installed, take the extra step to install acoustic panels.
 These come in a huge variety of designs and can be built to suit your space.

-When it comes to your budget, expect to pay for the hard work involved.
 The national average to soundproof a room runs around $1,600, but can cost upwards of $4,000.
 The bigger the space, the higher the cost.
 If you’re ripping down walls and tearing up floors, builders will charge more.
-It all depends on how much you need and how quiet you want your home theater to feel.
+It all depends on how much you need and how quiet you want your home theater to be.

 What else could I add to the room?